How long does a typical non-surgical stem cell treatment take at RMI?

-What is the biggest advantage of a Stemnexa-Rx™ treatment?
+What is the biggest advantage of using the Riordan stem cell protocol?

-The biggest advantage of non-surgical Stemnexa procedure is, under the right circumstances, avoiding surgery.
+The biggest advantage of this non-surgical procedure is, under the right circumstances, avoiding surgery.

 The best example of this in the literature is with tennis elbow.
 It got that name because it was ruining tennis players’ careers.
 They couldn’t squeeze a racket or hit a backhand.
 Once this situation turns chronic it’s very difficult to treat.
 Even with surgical reconstruction, 20% of patients never return to normal.

-What are the biggest advantages of Stemnexa-Sx™ (Surgical)?
+What are the biggest advantages of stem cell-augmented surgery?

-RMI ACL patients have healed in as little as 16 to 20 weeks after Stemnexa-Sx.
+RMI ACL patients have healed in as little as 16 to 20 weeks after treatment.
 They have greatly reduced complication risk and can return to their normal activities much sooner.

 Don’t rely on pain management to mask the injury.
 Explore biologic therapies with a group committed to the most minimally invasive procedures that help the body heal naturally and effectively.

-The technology utilized in Stemnexa-Sx also reduces post-surgery inflammation, which increases patient comfort and speeds up the onset of the regenerative healing process.
+Our protocols also reduce post-surgery inflammation, which increases patient comfort and speeds up the onset of the regenerative healing process.

-Lastly, the proprietary technology enables Dr. McKenna to reconstruct tendons like the ACL using the largest, strongest tendon replacement without having to weaken another part of the patient’s body, which happens when doctors remove part of one tendon to repair another one.
+Lastly, the proprietary technology enables surgeons to reconstruct tendons like the ACL using the largest, strongest tendon replacement without having to weaken another part of the patient’s body, which happens when doctors remove part of one tendon to repair another one.

-How does Riordan-McKenna Institute determine whether I need surgery or whether I can be helped with a non-surgical intervention?
+How does Riordan Medical Institute determine whether I need surgery or whether I can be helped with a non-surgical intervention?

-RMI will assess the patient’s history, review the MRI and speak with the patient.
-Dr. McKenna’s objective is to perform the least invasive, effective procedure possible.
+Our medical staff will assess the patient’s history, review their MRI and speak with the patient.
+The doctor’s objective is to perform the least invasive, most effective procedure possible.

-Cell therapy helps to revascularize and get oxygen to the tissues, reduce inflammation, and prevent cell death.
-It can help damaged tissue repair itself.
+Cell therapy may help to re-vascularize and deliver oxygen to the tissues, reduce inflammation, and prevent cell death.
+It may help damaged tissue repair itself.

-All of the Stemnexa Bone Marrow Procedures performed in the U.S. today are same-day procedures that are compliant with CFR 21 Part 1271, falling under the same surgery exemption discussed in 1271.15 (b).
+All of our bone marrow procedures are same-day procedures that are compliant with CFR 21 Part 1271, falling under the same surgery exemption discussed in 1271.15 (b).

-Amniotic tissue, such as the tissue used in Stemnexa, has been used since 1910 in the US and is now FDA-exempt for treating wounds and other conditions.
+Amniotic tissue, such as the tissue we use, has been used since 1910 in the US and is now FDA-exempt for treating wounds and other conditions.
 It was first used for treating eye problems, primarily corneas and is still widely used in ophthalmology today.